 In the year 2018, after all this mess, my mom has recovered and the environment of the family has never been happier.
 Looking back, I realized that I have grown up a lot during this process.
 Due to my mom’s absence at that time, all the responsibilities and pressure was on me which allowed me to turn from a self centered and spoiled child to a responsible, independent, caring and overall more matured person.
 Most importantly, my growth as a person changed the atmosphere in the house which set a better environment for my siblings and I to grow up in.
 I believe that my growth will be a constant advantage in my life; my independent character and responsibility could help me go through a lot of hardships.
 No matter what I face, I will find a way to overcome it by myself and at the same time be responsible to my family.

+Hi David!

+This essay is structured well, but it needs some elaboration throughout to really bring out the emotion and reflection that you felt and experienced, so that the reader can empathise with you.
+I’ve written down some questions throughout the essay that you can use to elaborate on the story a little bit.
+Use sensory details (think about what you saw during that time, what you smelled or heard or tasted) and show us a little more of what you were thinking & feeling, so that the reader can imagine themselves in your shoes.

+Good luck on your revisions!

+Chiara & Caroline

+ALL-in Essay Editors